Public Service Association of NSW: History

 "... though we have a loyal and faithful service, we must have a fearless service.
 I mean a service which will not be spineless, or a cringing, craving service, which is always indicative of that which is wrong, because ultimately they would find that a service which dare not express its views in a reasonable and proper manner, and dare not ask for what was legitimately its rights, was bound, more or less, to be a menace to the State."Sydney Morning Herald, Saturday 10 June 1899.

 The constitution was then submitted to the Premier, George Reid and the Public Service Board.
 Both parties approved its contents.
 The Association's first Chairman was Mr. Cornelius Delohery with Mr. W.A.
 Thomson elected Secretary.

 In October 1900, the first country branch was formed at Moree.
 Others quickly followed in Armidale, Goulburn, Hay, Newcastle, Forbes and Orange.
 In November of the same year, Mr. John Osbourne was appointed as the first permanent Secretary and the first Council was elected to conduct the business of the PSA.

 In 1908, the industrial arbitration system was established in NSW.
 The PSA was not only excluded from that system but had its membership of approximately 3,300 fragmented by the creation of other unions such as the railways and teachers.

 In 1910, the PSA conducted its first major campaign covering equal pay, superannuation and conditions.

 In 1915, it had to be decided whether to register as a trade union under the Industrial Arbitration and Trade Union Acts.
 The proposal fired spirited debate but a referendum resulted in 670 members supporting registration with 538 votes cast in opposition.
 The PSA subsequently became registered as a trade union under the Trade Union Act and an industrial union under the Industrial Arbitration Act.
-Four internal divisions were established - Clerical, General, Professional and Education.
+Four internal divisions were established – Clerical, General, Professional and Education.

-By 1920, a vocational structure was emerging - the division and representation of members by the jobs they did - and the PSA's first awards were lodged.
+By 1920, a vocational structure was emerging – the division and representation of members by the jobs they did.
+The women's clerical sub-section had been formed the year before by Dorothy Beveridge who would later serve as its secretary and President.

+The PSA's first awards were lodged in 1920.